 The Business Priority Pyramid

 The entrepreneurial journey is an exceptionally peculiar one.
 We start our businesses with a clear vision of personal and financial freedom.
 Yet, that goal of freedom – the primary reason we have our own business – is never realized.
-We are constantly on the verge of making it, but few of us ever do.
+We are constantly on the verge of making it, but few of us never do.
 We are stuck.
 Simply surviving.
 Which begs the question “Why?”
-Which then begs the next question, “Who do we fix it?”
+This then begs the next question, “How do we fix it?”

 In researching the answers I have witnessed a singular pervasive problem: The biggest challenge business owners face is knowing what their biggest challenge is.
 Let me say that again, for the people in the back.